 - the employer informed their state unemployment insurance office within 30 days that the employee has rejected their offer of reemployment

 What if your business returns the loan?
 Could you still be eligible for the Employee Retention Credit?

 Yes.
-An employer that receives a PPP loan and repays the loan by the safe harbor deadline of May 18, 2020 will still be eligible for Employee Retention Credit if they meet the other eligibility requirements.
+An employer that received a PPP loan and repaid the loan by the safe harbor deadline of May 18, 2020 will still be eligible for Employee Retention Credit if they meet the other eligibility requirements.

 What if my business hasn’t applied for a PPP loan yet?

-You can still apply by completing the Paycheck Protection Program loan application and submitting it with the required documentation to an approved lender.
+The deadline for PPP loan applications is August 8, 2020.
 Here’s a downloadable copy of the application and a list of lenders participating in the Paycheck Protection Program by state.
 And we’ve broken down how to calculate your average monthly payroll costs for your PPP loan.

 We’ll continue to update this article and our COVID-19 resource center as new developments are made public.